The ACT values list will help you be more aware of what’s truly important in your life.

-Everyone’s self values are different.
-You shouldn’t judge yourself if you don’t share the belief that something is particularly important, even if others do.
+Everyone has a different set of values, so don’t judge yourself if you don’t share the belief that something is particularly important, even if others do.
 There is no right or wrong answer here.

 What are the most common ACT values?